 Being in hospital is sometimes a completely new (often overwhelming) experience.
-The doctors and nurses may use terms that you’ve never heard of before.
+You’re likely to have lots of questions that you want answers to and the doctors and nurses may use terms that you’ve never heard of before.
 Here’s a helping hand for some of the common terms that might be used.

 Click on each of the terms below to expand